emiloh/GHActionsDemo/README.md

 # GHActionsDemo
-A small demo on how to work with GitHub actions.
+A small demo (Summer) on how to work with GitHub actions.